hugodasilvadasilva/RepData_PeerAssessment1/PA1_template.md

 # Plots the histogram
 hist(totalbyday.naignored$total,
-     main = "Frequency of days by its number of steps", xlab = "Number of the steps in one day", ylab = "Frequency of days"
+     main = "Histogram of the total number of steps taken each day", xlab = "Number of the steps in one day", ylab = "Frequency of days"
 )